 The rarity of an item is also a significant consideration.
 If the work is an original piece, then its uniqueness is inherent to its higher value.
 Bidders seek the exceptional and the scarce, they are not afraid to bid high to secure it.
 When looking to invest in limited edition prints for example, consider how large the edition is, it could be as many as 1,000 or as few as 5.
 The lower the edition size, the more desirable on the market, as there are less pieces in circulation.

 Halls Modern and Contemporary Art specialist Abigail Molenaar is on hand to offer you free advice on buying art at auction and getting started with creating your Modern Art collection.
 Or if you are looking to sell, get in touch for a free valuation appointment and see how much your pieces could be worth.
-Halls Fine Art’s next Modern and Contemporary Art auction will be held 21st April – 8th May 2023.
+Halls Fine Art’s next Modern and Contemporary Art timed auction will be held 13th - 31st October 2023.

 The Modern and Contemporary Art department hosts multiple specialist auctions each year focused on contemporary paintings, sculptures, drawings, prints and multiples as well as single-owner collection sales.
 Our specialist Abigail Molenaar has been here since the inception of the Modern and Contemporary department having joined the company to head these sales and has seen them grow in size and success year upon year.